huggingface/blog/huggylingo.md

 ---
-title: "Using Machine Learning to Improve Language Metadata on the Hugging Face Hub"
+title: "Huggy Lingo: Using Machine Learning to Improve Language Metadata on the Hugging Face Hub"
 thumbnail:
 authors:
 - user: davanstrien